-- Google Play Music’s Android app is finally shutting down for some users.
+- Google Play Music’s Android app is finally shutting down.

 - The app now bars users from accessing their content and asks them to transfer their data to YouTube Music.

-- Play Music’s web portal is now also inaccessible for some.
+- Play Music’s web portal is now also inaccessible.

 First spotted by Android Police, the Android app is prompting users to transfer their data to YouTube Music as “Google Play Music is no longer available.”
 Some are also unable to access the Play Music website.
 Users on Reddit have also confirmed that the service has been mothballed.